itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     .. index::

-.. py:function:: geometricShapeFinished(shapes, aborted) [signal]
+.. py:function:: geometricShapeDeleted(idx) [signal]
     :noindex:

-    This signal is emitted whenever one or multiple geometric shapes have been added, removed or modified
+    This signal is emitted whenever a geometric shape has been deleted

-    :param shapes: A tuple containing all shapes that have been modified
-    :type shapes: tuple of shape
+    :param idx: index of the deleted shape
-    :param aborted: True if the modification process has been aborted, else False
-    :type aborted: bool
+    :type idx: int

     .. note::

         To connect to this signal use the following signature::

-            yourItem.connect('geometricShapeFinished(QVector<ito::Shape>,bool)', yourMethod)
+            yourItem.connect('geometricShapeDeleted(int)', yourMethod)

     .. index::